zubinchopra/portaldocs/portal-sdk/generated/top-legacy-editscopes.md

 * Adding and removing data from an array is revertable for some scenarios.
 In some cases, data that has been removed from an array is rendered with strike-through styling.

 Consequently, EditScope 'entity' arrays behave differently than JavaScript arrays.
 The most important factors are that 'Creates' are kept out-of-band and that 'Deletes' are non-destructive.

 <!-- TODO: Determine whether 'hierarchy' means tree, like a b-tree, or 'hierarchy' is a series of objects in memory. -->

 In an `EditScope` entity array, created/updated/deleted items are tracked individually by `EditScope`.
 Any edits that were made by the user and collected in an `EditScope` are saved in the storage for the browser session, which is managed by the shell.
 These managed changes allow the extension to warn customers that they might lose data if they navigate away from the form without saving their changes.

+Also, rows can be added or removed from an editable grid, but the corresponding adds/removes may not be immediately viewable from the `EditScope` array.

  The parameter that specifies the `editScope` object can be attached to an `editScopeId` property, therefore the  `editScopeId`  can be used by the `viewModel`  to load the `editScope` from the cloud, which attaches the modelled data to the view for display.

 The properties that are associated with the entity's 'id' are specified in the following examples.